 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-How To Earn Alaska Mileage Plan Miles?
+How To Earn Alaska Mileage Plan Miles

-- Earn miles when you shop through Alaska’s shopping portal
+- Shop through Alaska’s shopping portal.

 - Earn miles by spending on an Alaska Airlines co-branded credit card:

 - Alaska Airlines Visa® Business card

 Earning miles in any of the above ways will count as activity and keep your account active.
 Thus, your Alaska miles won't expire., and your account won't be deactivated.

 How Can I Redeem Alaska Mileage Plan Miles?